 "In our Bright-Starter

-shapes and words; in this way we cater for all different learning styles
+sounds, shapes and words; in this way we cater for all different learning

-– if a child doesn’t grasp the concept one way then we change our approach
+styles – if a child doesn’t grasp the concept one way then we change our

-more, especially in the light of the introduction of the Early Years Foundation
+and more, especially in the light of the introduction of the Early Years

-Stage - EYFS.
-One of the learning and development themes of the EYFS is
+Foundation Stage - EYFS.
+One of the learning and development themes of

 the children in order to understand and consider their current interests,